-How to Ace an Interview and Get a Job: 10 Top Tips
+How to Ace an Interview for a Job: 10 Easy Tips to Try

 And also quite overwhelming.
 “What will they ask me?
 What if I don’t have an answer right away?
 Should I wear my tuxedo from prom?”